tpbnick/docs/docs/py-working-with-lists.md

 even_numbers = list(range(2, 11, 2))
 print(even_numbers)
 ```
-In this example, the `range()` function starts with the value 2 and then adds 2 to that value, until it reaches index 11 (the number 10).
+In this example, the `#!py range()` function starts with the value 2 and then adds 2 to that value, until it reaches index 11 (the number 10).
 This will produce the following result:

 ```
 [2, 4, 6, 8, 10]
 ```
-You can create almost any set of numbers you want to using the `range()` function.
+You can create almost any set of numbers you want to using the `#!py range()` function.
 For example, consider how you might make a list of the first 10 square numbers (that is, the square of each integer from 1 through 10).
 In Python, two asterisks (`**`) represent exponents.
 Here's how you might put the first 10 square numbers into a list:

 ```py linenums="1"
 squares = []